university-of-york/research-it-documentation/docs/source/applications/voxfe.rst

     $ module load module load {MOD_VOXFE}

 An example job script can be found here.
-This script takes 40 CPUs, 1 GB of memory and 2 hours.
+This script takes 96 CPU cores, 1 GB of memory and 2 hours.
 Remember to update the account code and email address provided to ``slurm`` to your own details.

 .. code-block:: bash